jeffdaily/parasail/README.md

 [back to top](#parasail-pairwise-sequence-alignment-library)

 parasail supports the SSE2, SSE4.1, AVX2, and KNC (Xeon Phi) instruction sets.
 In many cases, your compiler can compile source code for an instruction set which is not supported by your host CPU.
 The code is still compiled, however, parasail uses CPU dispatching at runtime to correctly select the appropriate implementation for the highest level of instruction set supported.
+This allows parasail to be compiled and distributed by a maintainer for the best available system while still allowing the distribution to run with a lesser CPU.

-Occasionally, configure will report that your compiler supports an instruction set, e.g., AVX2, when in fact it does not.
-This is a bug; please file an issue and I will amend the configure script.
+Rarely, configure will report that your compiler supports an instruction set, e.g., AVX2, when in fact it does not.
+This is a bug; please file an issue and I will amend the configure script, if needed.
 You likely won't discover this until you attempt to compile all of the sources.
 If you run into issues (or if for some other reason you wish to disable one of the instruction sets), and after reporting the issue, you can disable the offending code as a temporary work-around using one or more of the following configure flags.
 ```bash
 configure SSE2_FLAGS=choke SSE41_FLAGS=choke AVX2_CFLAGS=choke
 ```